sparna-git/Sparnatural/README.md

 ![](documentation/2-screenshot-object-type-selection.png)

-In this case there is only one possible type of relation between the two "_studied by_", so it gets selected automatically.
+In this case there is only one possible type of relation that can connect the 2 entities, so it gets selected automatically.
 Then select a value for the related entity, in this case in a dropdown list :

 ![](documentation/3-screenshot-value-selection.png)